 Like gelatin, collagen peptides contain all the important amino acids needed for proper collagen function and health and their regular use can help promote more youthful, elastic skin, stronger hair and nails, improved gut health, and decreased joint pain.

-An easy way to ensure that you get adequate collagen protein in your diet is to simply add it to your morning coffee or tea.
+An easy way to ensure that you get adequate collagen protein in your diet is to simply add one scoop (11 grams) of Collagen Peptides to your morning coffee, tea, or smoothie.

 Go Beyond with Natural Force